streamlit/streamlit/README.md

-# Welcome to Streamlit :wave:
+# Welcome to Streamlit! :wave:

 **The fastest way to build and share data apps.**